 Skywalk at Leuchtenburg Castle

-The skywalk of Leuchtenburg Castle offers not only a fine view but is also used for a fun ritual.
-Guests of the Porcelain Worlds are invited to write a personal wish onto a plate and to throw it down.
+The skywalk of Leuchtenburg Castle offers not only a fine view.
+It is also the place for a fun ritual.
+Guests of the Porcelain Worlds write a personal wish onto a plate and throw it down.
 The wish may come true.

 Lace figurines in Thuringia